- About the Series

 A recipient of many scholarships and awards, Ryo has been endowed twice by the Canadian Arts Council with a grant as an Emerging Artist, and is a recipient of the Arthur Foote Scholarship from the Harvard Musical Association.
 He was also recently awarded the Sony Foundation of America Career Grant through the Salon de Virtuosi of New York, and a Washington Award by the S&R Foundation of Washington DC.
 He has been an artist-in-residence of the Maxwell Shepherd Fund of Connecticut, as well as a pianist with the Swiss Global Artistic Foundation.
 Ryo is also increasingly recognized not only as a performer but also as a pedagogue, and is frequently asked to adjudicate competitions and conduct masterclasses in North America and Asia.
 He has also recently released two solo CDs consisting of works by Chopin and Debussy, as well as a CD in collaboration with the cellist Dai Miyata.

 Ryo Yanagitani received his Masters of Music degree from the Yale School of Music under Boris Berman, a Bachelor Degree in Piano Performance from the University of British Columbia under Doctor Henri-Paul Sicsic, and an Artist Diploma from the Cleveland Institute under Sergei Babayan.
 He recently completed his residency requirement for the Yale School of Music Doctor of Musical Arts Degree, and was an instructor for the Chamber Music Program at Yale.
 Ryo was also a visiting Assistant Professor of Piano at the University of British Columbia in Vancouver for the 2011/2012 academic year.
-Commencing March 2013, he will hold the post of Artist-in-residence for the S&R Foundation of Washington DC, and will be artistic director of the Overture concert series at the Evermay Mansion in Georgetown.
+In May 2013, became Artist-in-residence for the S&R Foundation of Washington DC, and artistic director of the Overture concert series at the Evermay Mansion in Georgetown.